The theory of concatenation over finite models: Appendix for Section

-Now $\psi$ is an $\FCnc$-formula; and as $\ta^*\tb^*$ is a simple regular expression, we can rewrite it into an equivalent $\FCnc$-formula, using the construction from the proof of Theorem~\ref{thm:sRGX}.
-Hence, $\phi$ is equivalent to an $\FCnc$-formula; which means that $\Lang(\phi)=L_{el}$ is an $\FCnc$-language.
+Now $\psi$ is an $\FC$-formula; and as $\ta^*\tb^*$ is a simple regular expression, we can rewrite it into an equivalent $\FC$-formula, using Lemma~\ref{lem:simple}.
+Hence, $\phi$ is equivalent to an $\FC$-formula; which means that $\Lang(\phi)=L_{el}$ is an $\FC$-language.
 This contradicts Lemma~\ref{lem:anbn}; hence, $\phi$ cannot exist.